 The best way to contribute is to purchase our books—for yourself, your friends, your family, your colleagues, your classmates, your co-workers, in short, for anyone who loves world literature.
 If you are a teacher or a book club member, we're always happy to work with you on discounted bulk orders.
 If you use your local public library (please do), then consider recommending that they purchase our books.

 AHB's books are financed primarily through grants and donations, for which we are always sincerely grateful.
 We've received grants from the National Arts Council of Singapore, the Japanese Literature Publishing Project, the Croatian Ministry of Culture, the Cultural Services of the French Embassy in the U.S., the Consulate General of Israel in New York, the Iowa Arts Council, the Witter Bynner Foundation for Poetry, the Literary Translation Institute of Korea, and Italy's Ministry of Foreign Affairs.
 For more information about how individuals and organizations can support AHB please visit our CONTACT page.

 Autumn Hill Books is an independent non-profit press based in the Midwest.
 We publish works of translation and our focus is contemporary world literature.
 More recently, AHB launched a new online literature magazine EM—DASH, which features essays, fiction, and poetry either excerpted from or inspired by our published titles.
 We also have two imprints: 91st Meridian Press and Anomalous Press.

-Russell Valentino is the founder and editor of Autumn Hill Books.
+Russell Valentino is the founder of and senior editor at AHB.
 His translations from the Italian and Croatian have been nominated for the International IMPAC Dublin Literary Award and the Book of the Year Awards held by Foreword Magazine.
-He is a professor of Slavic Languages and Literatures at Indiana University, and his blog "the unlight bearableness of translating a really great title," can be found here.
+He is a professor of Slavic and comparative literature at Indiana University, and his blog "the unlight bearableness of translating a really great title," can be found here.